ndrsllwngr/ffp/README.md

 ## Description

-Minesweepskell is a web implementation of the widely known video game Minesweeper fully written in the Haskell functional programming language.
+Minesweepskell is a web implementation of the widely known video game Minesweeper fully written in the functional programming language Haskell.

 ## Features

-- Minesweeper Web App with three predefined difficulties as well as customizable games
+- Minesweeper Web App with three predefined difficulties as well as customisable games
 - Slim & blazing fast UI powered by server side events
 - Join other players on their game either to view them playing or to play together
 - Pause games & continue later